jfmaas/HOS-TYPO3-discovery/README.md

 solr             soft    nproc           65000 solr             hard    nproc           65000
 ```
-These lines above suppresses the warning at solr start.
+These lines above suppresses the warning during start of solr.

 ### Exposing and restricting access to Solr interface

-Because of firewall/load balancer restrictions we have hidden the solr admin
-interface (port 8983) behind a reverse proxy relized in apache and
-additionally we could realize an access restriction.
+Because of firewall/load balancer restrictions we have hidden the solr admin interface (port 8983) behind a reverse proxy realized in apache and additionally we could encounter an access restriction.

 Inside the folder `/etc/httpd/sites-available` we have created a file
 `solrproxy.conf` with the content below: